Is Medical Coding your professional calling?

 We have all experienced something along the lines that caused us to think, “Gee, that sounds interesting,” or “I think I’d like to know more about that!”

 And medical coding may have been one of those curiosities.

 Maybe you lost someone in your family, or someone you were close to became ill and you wished there was something you could do to help them.
 Or maybe you watched a medical show on TV and became interested in medicine through watching surgeries.
 I know I have.

 This interest led me to look into various careers in healthcare.
 Previously I had transcribed medical records, and I worked in a hospital admitting department for a while.
 Something about healthcare really fascinated me!

 No, I wasn’t able to fix their medical problems because I wasn’t a doctor, but I could somehow feel like I was helping them in a roundabout way by making sure their medical records were correct.

-I also knew I was an introvert and, as much as I liked helping others, my interest was more in the behind-the-scenes kind of thing.
+I also knew I was somewhat of an introvert and, as much as I liked helping others, my interest was more in the behind-the-scenes kind of thing.
 This brought me to looking into medical coding.
 It seemed like a natural progression for me based on what I had done previously in my career.